UKVI Approved Banks in India for UK Visa 2026 – Updated List

 1. Bank Fees

-2. Branch Accessibility
+2. Branch & Online Accessibility

 3. Student Benefits

-4. Funds Lock-in Period
+4. Funds Lock-In Period

-Bank NameMinimum BalanceForex FeesVisa ServicesStudent Benefits
+Bank NameMinimum BalanceForex FeesVisa-Friendly ServicesStudent Benefits

-SBI₹1,0002% + GSTFree remittancesZero-balance student accounts
+SBI₹1,0002% + GSTQuick remittance & education loan supportZero-balance student accounts

-ICICI₹2,5001.8% + GSTMulti-currency accountsPre-approved UK loans
+ICICI₹2,5001.8% + GSTMulti-currency facilitiesPre-approved education loans

 Tips for Students